Por Primera Vez

-Por Primera Vez (English: For the First Time) is the debut studio album by Colombian singer Camilo, released on April 17, 2020, through Sony Music.
-The album was produced by Camilo himself alongside Jon Leone and Richi Lopez, with Edgar Barrera, Tainy, Andrés Saavedra and Rafa Arcaute also appearing in some tracks as producers.
+Por Primera Vez (English: For the First Time) is the major-label debut studio album (third overall) by Colombian singer Camilo, released on April 17, 2020, through Sony Music.
+The album was produced by Camilo himself alongside Mary Conde Sietesuelas, with Edgar Barrera, Tainy, Andrés Saavedra and Rafa Arcaute also appearing in some tracks as producers.
 It features collaborations with Camilo's wife Evaluna Montaner, Mexican singer Christian Nodal, Puerto Rican singer Pedro Capó and Colombian singer Shakira, the latter two in the song "Tutu" and its remix, respectively.

 At the 21st Annual Latin Grammy Awards, the album was nominated for Album of the Year and Best Pop Vocal Album, while the song "Tutu" was nominated for Record of the Year, Song of the Year and Best Pop Song, winning the latter, being Camilo's first Latin Grammy Award, additionally, the song "El Mismo Aire" was also nominated for Song of the Year.
 The album also received a nomination for Best Latin Pop or Urban Album at the 63rd Annual Grammy Awards.

 The album topped the Billboard Latin Pop Albums chart while it peaked at number five on both the Spanish Albums chart and Billboard Top Latin Albums chart.